derico-de/derico.sogo/README.md

 # derico.sogo

-An Ansible Playbook to build, install and configure SOGo.
+An Ansible Playbook to build, install and configure SOGo 32bit on Debian jessie.

 ## Usage